 Down here I will list her pros and cons so you can make your own conscious decision.
 Please remember that only you can decide if a character is worth spending your time, money, and resources on.
 All I can do is give the most honest information possible to help with your decision.
 Spend responsibly.

 - Capable of dealing out very strong, consistent above-average Physical damage, with a very high damage burst in every rotation.

 - At high investment, she is capable of clearing floors in one or two rotations with ease.

 - Teams are cheap to build.
-Units required to perform optimally are rarely highly contested.
-Does not need Xingqiu or Bennett in most of her comps.
+Units required to perform are generally not highly contested.
+Do not need Xingqiu or Bennett in most of her comps.

 - Respectable AoE with her Elemental Burst.
 Capable of low-time Abyss clears.

 - Constellations are player-friendly.
-Immensely strong C6, but also dolphin/lucky F2P friendly with C1 giving very respectable damage increase.
+Immensely strong C6, but also dolphin/lucky F2P friendly with C1 and C3 giving very respectable damage increases.

 - Very fun to play.
 Combo flows well and is very rewarding when pulled off successfully.

-- Decently mechanically intensive and requires good game sense to perform at top-level outside of investing.
+- Decently mechanically intensive and requires good game sense to perform at a top-level outside of investing.

 Article I: Character Overview

 […] those who wish to master my signature “Favonius Bladework” technique have to pass my dance class first.

 Eula’s entire kit, with its many interactive components, serves one ultimate goal: make her Elemental Burst as strong as possible.
-From her faster-than-Claymore-standard Normal Attacks and her personal Physical and Cryo resistance shred in her Elemental Skill to her passives, her kit all serves to assist you to get the most consistency and highest damage out of your Elemental Burst.
+From her faster-than-Claymore-standard Normal Attacks and her personal Physical and Cryo resistance shred in her Elemental Skill to her passives, her kit all serves to get the most consistency and highest damage out of your Elemental Burst.
 Learning how to play around with her kit to achieve this goal, is the first step to your success with Eula.